Himalayan Tibet Museum

 .
 Other such eminent Tibetologists who were also connected to Darjeeling and whose portraits can be seen in the museum includes Sarat Chandra Das, Gendun Chopel and George Nicolas De Roerich.

-Some of the other highlights at the museum are the replica of Potala Palace, seats of Dalai Lama and that of the Government in Tibet which existed before the Chinese invasion took place in 1959.
+Some of the other highlights at the museum includes the wonderful replica of Potala Palace (which is a fortress in Lhasa of Tibet and it used to be a winter palace for Dalai Lamas between 1649 to 1959, it is now a museum and a world heritage site), seats of Dalai Lama and that of the Government in Tibet which existed before the Chinese invasion took place in 1959.

 Himalayan Tibet Museum is open on all days except Wednesday.